February 01, 2019 Surf Forecast

 Surf heights are forecast heights of the face, or front, of waves.
 The surf forecast is based on the significant wave height, the average height of the one third largest waves, at the locations of the largest breakers.
 Some waves may be more than twice as high as the significant wave height.
 Expect to encounter rip currents in or near any surf zone.

-Surf: Waist to chest high NW ground swell for the morning with occasional shoulder high sets.
-This builds in the afternoon with sets up to 1-2′ overhead high.
+Surf: Waist to chest high WNW medium period swell in the morning with occasional shoulder high sets.
+This drops into the ankle to knee range for the afternoon.

 **Click directly on the images below to make them larger.
 Charts include: Maui County projected winds, tides, swell direction & period and expected wave heights.**